 When combined with the various online banking tools that are available, it has never been easier for consumers to pay bills, make purchases, and manage their money.
 Mobile banking has led the charge with about 22.39 million US households with mobile banking at a primary bank.

-To highlight some of the exciting new technologies, we have shared several emerging trends in banking landscape to watch out for in 2020.
+To highlight some of the exciting new technologies, we have shared several emerging trends in the banking landscape to watch out for in 2020.

 Take a look at the mobile banking technology trends that must be followed to stay in the race in 2020:

-This is an exciting trend for people who hate rifling through their wallet and one of the crucial new trends in banking.
+This is an exciting trend for people who hate rifling through their wallets and one of the crucial new trends in banking.
 In the next couple of years, many banks will be introducing near-field communications technologies to their ATMs and integrating apps like Apple Pay, Google Pay, and Samsung Pay.

 Some banks will also be adding QR codes, which you can scan to log into your account instantly.
 These technologies will take the hassle out of using ATMs.

 One of the main challenges that mobile banking faces is security.
 If your phone is stolen, what is stopping the thieves from accessing your bank accounts or making purchases with your money?
 The answer to this problem is integrating more sophisticated biometric technology into mobile devices.

 In the coming years, we can expect to see the fingerprint scanner and facial recognition software being added to more mobile banking apps.
 Biometric identification checks will eventually replace passwords completely.
 Not only will biometric authentication add more security to mobile banking, but it will also make it more efficient and convenient.